-The City provides retail water and wastewater services to the District and is responsible for establishing the rates and fees charged for those services.
-The rates and fees charged by the City for retail water and wastewater service are published and updated from time to time by the City on its official website.
-Please refer to the City's official website for current rates and fees.
-The rates and charges established by the City are not part of the District's continuing disclosure undertaking and will not be updated by the District annually.
+The City provides retail water and wastewater services to residents within the District and is responsible for establishing the rates and fees charged for those services.
+The rates and fees charged by the City for retail water and wastewater service are published and updated from time to time by Pflugerville on its official website.
+The rates and charges established by the City are not financial and operating data of the District and will not be updated by the District annually as part of the District's continuing disclosure undertaking.